ldkv/uvlink/README.md

 ## Quick Start

-Navigate to any Python project and run:
+Navigate to any Python project (which may be created by `uv init` for instance) and run:

 ```bash
 $ cd /path/to/your/project
 $ uvlink link
 ```

-This creates a `.venv` symlink in your project pointing to a cached environment under `~/.local/share/uvlink/cache/<project-name>-<hash>/`.
+This creates a `.venv` symlink in your project pointing to a cached environment under `~/.local/share/uvlink/cache/<project-name>-<hash>/.venv`.
 Now your cloud service ignores the heavy virtual environment files.

+After linking, you can do for example `uv sync` to install dependencies into `.venv`, which is now a symlink to the cached environment.

 **List all linked projects:**